vulnersCom/zabbix-threat-control/README.md

 **On zabbix-server host:**

 - python 3 (only for ztc scripts)
-- python modules: pyzabbix, jpath, requests
+- python modules: pyzabbix, jpath, requests, vulners
 - zabbix version 3.4 is required to create a custom dashboard and a custom polling schedule.
 - zabbix-sender utility for sending data to zabbix-server.
 - zabbix-get utility for sending a command to fix vulnerabilities on the server.